symfony/symfony-docs/guides/bundles/configuration.rst

 * The extension should provide an XSD schema.

-If you follow these simple conventions, you extensions will be registered automatically by Symfony.
+If you follow these simple conventions, your extensions will be registered automatically by Symfony.
 If not, override the Bundle :method:`Symfony\\Component\\HttpKernel\\Bundle\\Bundle::registerExtensions` method::